 Tea house accommodation on 12-Day Ghorepani ABC Trek

 Tea house lodging is the standard on this trek – you’ll stay in family-run lodges in each village.
 It’s a comfortable and authentic way to experience the local culture.
+Learn more about Teahouse Accommodation in Annapurna Trek by clicking here.

 Every tea house has a common dining hall, usually heated in the evening by a wood or yak-dung stove.
 This is where trekkers gather, eat, and socialise.
 The meals are singly extensive – almost all lodges cook variations of dal bhat (the traditional rice-lentil curry meal), which is filling and offers free refills.